 Yes, there are some restrictions to be aware of while undergoing the egg donation process and retrieval procedure.
 Because it’s possible to become pregnant, we recommend you either abstain from having sex or ensure you use an effective barrier protection method (such as condoms).
 It is also recommended that egg donors (or patients undergoing IVF alike) reduce alcohol use and limit high-impact exercise while on ovarian stimulation medications and after the egg retrieval.
 Drug use is also prohibited for egg donors.

-Yes, egg donors at our partners South Jersey Fertility Center and the Fertility Institute of NJ & NY in New Jersey, and Sincera Reproductive Medicine in Pennsylvania are paid $8,000 once their cycle is completed to compensate for their time and efforts.
+Yes, egg donors at our partners are paid an estimated $8,000 (varying based upon care center) once their cycle is completed to compensate for their time and efforts.
+Compensation varies at each fertility center, so be sure to confirm with your care center directly.
 For many donors, the opportunity to help a couple in need is also rewarding.

 No, no need to worry!
 Fertility treatment medications involved in the IVF process work by rescuing eggs that would otherwise naturally die off in any given cycle.
 Therefore, the process of egg donation does not affect your future fertility in any way.

 No, the agreement between the donor and recipient is anonymous.
 Egg donor agreements are kept completely anonymous, so you will not know the recipients and they won’t know you.
 Any pictures or information shared about you are provided without any personal identifiers.
 Egg donors can share a childhood or baby photo, medical history, education and current career path, age, and general physical attributes.